Uncertainty Calibration for Counterfactual Propensity Estimation in Recommendation: Preliminaries

-As for the methodology, one effective way is Bayesian generative modeling and the representative models includes Bayesian neural networks, deep Gaussian processes, etc~\cite{wilson2020bayesian,wang2020survey}.
-The Bayesian neural networks are generally computational expensive for training and some approximate methods are developed, such as MC-Dropout~\cite{kendall2017uncertainties} and deep ensembles~\cite{lakshminarayanan2017simple}.
-Alternatively, the uncertainties can also be obtained from the calibration of the inaccurate uncertainties.
-Some methods uses the scaling and binning methods for calibration of both classification and regression methods~\cite{platt1999probabilistic,niculescu2005predicting,guo2017calibration,kuleshov2018accurate}.
+Regarding calibration methodologies, one effective approach is Bayesian generative modeling, with representative models including Bayesian neural networks and deep Gaussian processes~\cite{wilson2020bayesian,wang2020survey}.
+Bayesian neural networks are generally computationally expensive to train, so approximate methods have been developed, such as MC-Dropout~\cite{kendall2017uncertainties} and deep ensembles~\cite{lakshminarayanan2017simple}.
+Alternatively, uncertainties can be obtained from the calibration of inaccurate uncertainties.
+Methods employing scaling and binning for calibration are used for both classification and regression models~\cite{platt1999probabilistic,niculescu2005predicting,guo2017calibration,kuleshov2018accurate,cui2020calibrated,he2023investigating,liu2023deep,li2024conformalized,cui2024sde,chen2024unveiling}.
+An additional advantage of calibration methods is their model-agnostic nature, making them applicable to any IPS-based model. {However, the joint modeling of the model calibration and the base model, namely the CVR model in this paper, might bring synergy between the two tasks.
+The possible way includes the fully Bayesian generative modeling of the two parts or transfrom the uncertainty calibration as a loss regularization term in the CVR modeling, where both faces several challenges for modeling and training.}